nwaldispuehl/java-lame/README.md

 ## How to build

-To create a jar file, you may start the gradle build process with the included gradle wrapper:
+To create a JAR file, you may start the gradle build process with the included gradle wrapper:

     $ ./gradlew jar